jpedrocf/MachineLearningMVP/README.md

 For a detailed description of each attribute in the dataset, including definitions, data types, and value ranges, refer to the [Data Catalog](DataCatalog.md).

 # Notebook Workflow
+You can see all workflow here [Premier League Notebook](PremierLeagueMVP.ipynb)

 ## Data Cleaning and Management
 - **Merging Datasets**: